 Can I trust the results from an online fabric yield calculator?

-Answer: Yes, for making estimates.
-Most online calculators use the standard industry formula and are great for comparing different fabrics.
+Answer: Yes, for estimation purposes.
+Most online calculators use the standard industry formula and are reliable for comparing different fabrics.
 However, you should always confirm the final yield specifications with your supplier.
 Small differences can happen during manufacturing.

 Besides yield, what other factors impact the total cost of my fabric order?